Who We Are

 Training as a cook at Busy Bee Cafe takes at least three years, learning not only how to consistently deliver the soul food recipes people expect, but also adapt ingredient selection and preparation based on seasonal changes (sweet potatoes have different sugar content through the year).
 That said, once cooks have mastered their craft, they tend to stay with Tracy until they retire.

-Its welcoming atmosphere and the sincerity and loyalty of its staff.
+Its welcoming atmosphere and the sincerity and loyalty of its staff and its home-cooked, home-grown food continues on here in Atlanta Georgia.

 “Continuing Miss Lucy’s tradition was important to me.”